The Impact of Social Media and Technology on Gen Alpha

 Who Is Gen Alpha?

-Born between 2010 and 2024, Generation Alpha is the first generation to be born entirely in the 21st century.
+Born from 2013 to the present*, Generation Alpha is the first generation to be born entirely in the 21st century.
 They have grown up in a fully digital world, surrounded by technology from a very young age.
 This has had a profound impact on their development, as Gen Alpha and technology are virtually inseparable.
 They are more digitally savvy as well as being more diverse, adaptable and entrepreneurial than other generations.

 Gen Alpha and Social Media